To All Our Lovely Clients,

 - Remote Consulting: We can also offer a consultation with a vet by telephone or via our webchat and video portal, PetsApp.
 We can often avoid the need for you to bring your pet to the surgery and, during this pandemic, we are permitted to prescribe medicines and treatment remotely.

 - Healthy Pets Club: now with Free Product Delivery.

 If you need to come to the surgery:

-- To reduce the numbers of people waiting at the surgery, and therefore the spread of infection, please give us a call or send us a PetsApp message when you have arrived outside the surgery, and we will let you know as soon as the vet or nurse is available to see you.
+- To reduce the numbers of people waiting at the surgery, and therefore the spread of infection, please give us a call, check in on RedyPing, or send us a PetsApp message when you have arrived outside the surgery, and we will let you know as soon as the vet or nurse is available to see you.

 - We will ask you to remain in your car while the vet or nurse brings your pet into the building and examines them.
 Cats and rabbits should be in a secure, clean basket and dogs on a lead that can easily be removed.
 The vet will then communicate with you by phone or video call.
 Please be sure to have a working phone with you.